Being A Caregiver for Aging Parents Without Freaking Out

 Next Steps for Being a Caregiver Without Freaking Out

 Be the person who says, “I’m so glad I joined and took that class.”
 Be a person of action.
 Be proactive and become more informed to avoid meltdowns and freakouts.
-Learn to become comfortable making decisions, managing, care, and advocating.
+Learn to become comfortable making decisions, managing, caring, and advocating.

 Everyone can’t know everything.
 Life teaches us that lesson.
 The more we think we know, the less we realize we truly know.

 Be consistently curious.
 Be open-minded.
-When your mind stops you by saying no to help or thinking you can’t do that, put the breaks on your thoughts.
+When your mind stops you by saying no to help or think you can’t do that, put the breaks on your thoughts.
 Avoid negativity.
 Instead, think positively and create a game plan for being a caregiver without freaking out.

 © 2019, 2022 Pamela D. Wilson, All Rights Reserved.